Contact structures, deformations and taut foliations: Topology of the space of taut and horizontal foliations

 Now suppose $\mathcal{F}_t$ is a smooth family of taut foliations joining $\mathcal{F}$ and $\mathcal{F}'$.
-Then since both foliations are without closed leaves there is a smallest $t_0$ such that $\mathcal{F}_{t_0}$ has closed leaves.
-Otherwise we could linearly perturb the deformation by Proposition \ref{fam_def} to obtain a contradiction.
-Note that all the closed leaves of $\mathcal{F}_{t_0}$ are unstable incompressible tori.
+Note that the condition of having no closed leaves is an open condition: for if $\mathcal{F}_{s}$ has no closed leaves then by Theorem \ref{Thurston_straight} it is isotopic to a horizontal foliation, and since the Euler number $e(ST^*\Sigma_g) =2g-2 \ne 0$ by assumption, any foliation sufficiently close to $\mathcal{F}_{s}$ is also without closed leaves.
+Thus the set of $t$ for which $\mathcal{F}_t$ is without closed leaves is open and non-empty since both foliations $\mathcal{F}$ and $\mathcal{F}'$ are without closed leaves, or equivalently the set of values of $t$ for which $\mathcal{F}_t$ has a closed leaf is closed (and possibly empty).
+In view of this we let $0<t_0<1$ be the smallest value such that $\mathcal{F}_{t_0}$ has closed leaves, which must exist.
+Otherwise we could linearly perturb the deformation by Proposition \ref{fam_def} to obtain a contradiction, since by assumption the contact deformations $\xi_{vert}$ and $\xi'_{vert}$ of $\mathcal{F}, \mathcal{F}'$ respectively are not isotopic.
+Note that all the closed leaves of $\mathcal{F}_{t_0}$ are incompressible tori.
 There is then a finite collection of embeddings $N_i = T_i \times[0,c_i]$ so that the foliation contains no closed leaves outside the union of the $N_i$ and both $T_i \times\{0\}$ and $T_i \times\{c_i\}$ are closed leaves by Lemma \ref{torus_stacks}.
-After an isotopy we may assume that the $T_i$ are vertical tori and we let $\gamma_i$ denote their image curves in $\Sigma_g$.
+After an isotopy we may assume that the $T_i$ are vertical tori (i.e.\ they are tangent to the $S^1$-fibers) and we let $\gamma_i$ denote their image curves in $\Sigma_g$.

-Since all stacks of torus leaves are unstable the asymptotic slopes of tori near both ends of $N_i$ must agree.
+All stacks of torus leaves must be unstable by our assumption on $t_0$, otherwise all foliations $\mathcal{F}_t$ with $t$ sufficiently close to $t_0$ would again have closed (torus) leaves.
+In particular, the asymptotic slopes of tori near both ends of $N_i$ must agree.
 We let $N'_i$ be a slight thickening of $N_i$.
-We then cut out $N'_i$ and reglue along the boundary to obtain a smooth foliation $\mathcal{F}''$ whose restriction to some vertical tori is a linear foliation.
-Note that $\mathcal{F}''$ cannot have any closed leaves.
-For the only possible closed leaves are vertical tori $T'$ and such a torus must then intersect one of the $T_i$ in a collection of parallel circles that are isotopic to the fibers of $ST^*\Sigma_g$.
-Let $A$ be one of the annular components given by intersecting $T'$ with the complement of $N'_i$.
-Note that $A$ cannot have any holonomy since the characteristic foliation on $\partial N'_i$ is linear.
-The maximal family of annuli containing $A$ then intersects the entire boundary $\partial N'_i$ and after regluing the boundary components of $N'_i$ we conclude that $ST^*\Sigma_g$ is fibered by tori, which is obviously a contradiction.
+We then cut out $N'_i$ and reglue along the boundary to obtain a smooth foliation $\mathcal{F}''$.
+We let $T_i$ be the vertical torus corresponding to the stack $N_i$ and note that the foliation $\mathcal{F}''$ restricts to a linear foliation on each $T_i$.